LoyolaChicagoBooks/introcs-csharp/rst/types-and-conversions.rst

 which means that this memory space holds an encoding of the complete data for the value of the variable.
 The fixed space means that an ``int`` cannot be a totally arbitrary integer of an enormous size.
 In fact an ``int`` variable can only hold an integer in a specific range.

-The smallest memory unit in a modern computer is a *bit* with two states, that can be thought of as 0 or 1.
+See :ref:`data-representation` for the general format of the underlying encoding in bits.

 An `int` is held in a memory space of 32 bits, so it can have at most :math:`2^{32}` values, and the encoding is chosen so about half are positive and half are negative: An ``int`` has maximum value :math:`2^{31} - 1 = 2147483647` and